monachilada/wp-charts/readme.txt

 == Upgrade Notice ==

 Come on Keep up.
 WordPress Charts is gooing places.
-Get the new shortcode options and some WP Chart widget love.
+Get the new shortcode options and some WP Chart widget love.Sorry about the flurry of updates - I suck at SVN, should all be up and sorted now.